Tensions in St. Louis: How did we get here?

 "It feels like a burden has been lifted, but the burden of having to kill someone never really lifts," Stockley later told the St. Louis Post-Dispatch.

 Protests began immediately in St. Louis.
-Protesters and activists blocked highways, and marched to the St. Louis police headquarters, calling for police resignations and an economic boycott of the city, the St.Louis Post-Dispatch reported.
+Protesters and activists blocked highways and marched to the St. Louis police headquarters, calling for police resignations and an economic boycott of the city, the St.Louis Post-Dispatch reported.